antonbashir/dart-tarantool-storage/README.md

 * Currently not tested Tarantool MVCC but you can enable it by configuration
 * Currently tested only on x86 proccessors, arm and other not tested but could work
 * Not production tested, current version be just coded and tested by function unit tests, possible bug
+* Restart requires restart of process because Tarantool can't be fully shutdown and some stuff stays in memory

 # Further work